locessentials/eng401-business-english-us/unit2/week5/assignment-financial-report.md

 ## Assessment Criteria (10 points total)

-### Completeness
+### Completeness (Instructions Followed) (2 points)
+- All required sections included in report
-- At least one calculation made per statement type (ratio, profit margin)
+- At least one calculation made per statement type (ratio, profit margin) for the correct period
-- At least one insight from outside research included
+- At least one insight from outside research included (also in Works Consulted)
+- File named correctly according to the instructions

-### Content Accuracy (4 points)
+### Content Understanding & Accuracy (3 points)
 - Correctly extracted financial data from SEC filings
 - Accurate calculations of ratios and percentages
-- Appropriate time period comparisons
+- Tables and data presented clearly

-### Analysis and Understanding (3 points)
+### Communication Effectiveness (3 points)
 - Clear explanation of what the numbers mean
 - Reasonable conclusions about company performance
 - Evidence of understanding financial concepts from class

-### Communication Effectiveness (3 points)
+### Professionalism (2 points)
-- Clear, professional English appropriate for business contexts
 - Well-organized report structure
 - Proper grammar and vocabulary usage
-- Tables and data presented clearly
+- Clear, professional English appropriate for business contexts

 ---